American Express tends to be thought as just a credit card issuer, known widely for their rewards and business credit cards.

 Perks & Benefits

-Possibly one of the most appealing perks of the American Express debit card is its annual percentage yield (APY).
+Possibly one of the most appealing perks of the American Express rewards checking account is its annual percentage yield (APY).

 Digital wallets are Apple Pay® and Google Pay™, Easily manage your account transactions, balances, and statements, 24/7 online or in the Amex® App.

 You can make ATM withdrawals and get account information for no charge at any MoneyPass location.
 There are 32,000 MoneyPass ATMs all over the US, making fee free atm withdrawals within reach of anyone.

 The Amex new checking account offers Zero Liability Fraud Protection and Purchase Protection, in case your debit card gets lost, stolen, or is used without your consent.

 Its also FDIC insured.
 Each account holder is insured to at least $250,000.

 The American Express checking account and debit card are online only, meaning there are no no brick-and-mortar locations.
 So you won’t have the option to speak to someone in person about any questions or issues you may run into about your account.

 - Only Available to Amex Consumer Card Holders